 Signup at FanDuel is super easy and I appreciate that they don’t make you jump through hoops.
 The first signup screen simply asks for your name, email address, username, password and promo code field.
 FanDuel now offers a promo code that is highly competitive with other fantasy sites.
 Enter promo code “FFML” upon sign up for the most free money.

-Our promo code gives you a 100% free money bonus match up to $5,000.
+Our promo code gives you a 100% free money bonus match up to $200.
 We don’t know of a bigger promo code on the market today.
-So, if you make a 1st deposit of $1,000, FanDuel will give you a $1,000 bonus.
-There is no other site that provides an unlimited bonus.
-The most we’ve seen by other fantasy sites up to this point is up to $600.
+So, if you make a 1st deposit of $200, FanDuel will give you a $200 bonus.
 If you are currently in the signup process, simply close out of that browser window and click on the code below.
 You will automatically be taken to the fanduel.com website and our promo code will be copied to your clipboard.
 You simply paste the code into the promo code and you’ve got free money.
 For more details on the FanDuel promocode and bonus payout terms, visit our FanDuel Promocode page.

 Depositing funds is quick and painless at FanDuel.com.
 You can make a deposit immediately on FanDuel.com using Visa credit card or you can make a deposit through PayPal and pay with your PayPal balance, Visa, Mastercard, American Express, Discover or eCheck.

 There are freerolls or “free” contests and real money contests.
 There are also tournaments, head to head contest, contests that end in one day and contests that end weekly.
 You can select from professional football and college football.
 You can enter contests for as much money as you wish and play with anywhere from 1 person to thousands of people.
 You can also play in games with varying salary caps (Beginner, Standard, Expert).
 Fanduel has a ton of contests going on at all times.